rackerlabs/rackspace-how-to/content/cloud-servers/apache-vhost-setup-on-ubuntu-20-04.md

 - DNS pointing the site to the server’s IP
 - A user with SSH administrator privileges
 - Firewall configured to allow traffic on port 80

+### Set up a vhost

+Use the following steps to set up an Apache&reg; vhost:

 1. Create a new directory to store the website’s content.
 This directory is known as the *root document* folder in your Apache vhost configuration file.